 When you start working on a logo design or a website, choosing the perfect fonts is a key step to making sure the final result shows the style you had in mind.
 It may sound very simple, but the complete process of getting to the right option might be complicated.

 The number of fonts to choose from is endless.
 Just enter a site such as My Fonts and you will see what I’m talking about.
-It’s pretty overwhelming, although fun as well, to navigate through the different categories, but it’s something that needs to be done and that you should take your time with, before deciding.
+It’s pretty overwhelming, although fun as well, to navigate through the different categories.

 Why is it so important you might ask?
 Because it’s one small factor that it’s extremely important in the visual communication of your brand.
 With just the typeface you can let your audience know what your blog or business is about – fun, classic, bright, elegant.
 It’s the first impression you are giving which is why you need to make sure it’s the right one.

 The very first thing you should have in mind when searching for the perfect fonts for your site or brand is the style you like the most.
-Don’t worry, I’m not going to bore you with all the terminology you have probably read out there, but it’s important to know the difference between the 4 most common fonts you will see before you start using them.
+Don’t worry, I’m not going to bore you with all the terminology, but it’s important to know the difference between the 4 most common fonts you will see before you start using them.
 In a simple way, here it is: